Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 Don’t worry about what to do to prove your credibility while delivering your presentation; we have got you covered with practical examples and will show you how to do it:

-1. Hint your audience that you have done in-depth research on the subject.
+1. Hint to your audience that you have done in-depth research on the subject.
 For example, you can say the following:

 While studying for this presentation, I noticed that experts in the field are often faced with many challenges…